-Several bloated pigs in varying stages of emaciation are generally observed in a group of growing pigs.
+Several bloated pigs in varying stages of emaciation are generally seen in a group of growing pigs.
 Other clinical signs, including prior outbreaks of severe debilitating diarrhea, are common but not always reported.
 An index finger rarely can be passed into the rectum without considerable resistance.

 At necropsy the colon is grossly distended, and the intestine is filled with gas and green feces.
 The predominant lesion is a narrowed rectal canal, due to annular fibrotic ulcers or rectal strictures found 2–5 cm cranial to the anus.